emilrl-gh/bash-learner/README.md

 This C program teaches you how to use the bash command line interface.
 I recommend to use a linux distro or macos.

-Clone the repository by writing this in the console
+Clone the repository by copying this in the console or in the terminal:
 ```
 git clone https://github.com/K0stad1n/bash-learner.git
 ```